alexdao04/cse13s_alvdao_winter25/hw7/DESIGN.md

 # Date: 2025-03-10

 # Description:
 This program creates a customer database using a dictionary and allows the user to add, update, delete, search, and list customers.
-Ideally should've be done using a hashtable for O(1) efficiency, but I ended up doing a O(N) implementation with linear search.
+Ideally should've been done using a hashtable for O(1) efficiency, but I ended up doing a O(N) implementation with linear search.

 # customers.tsv:
 Where our customer database is located.
 Contains customer info such as email address, display name, shoe size, favorite food.